nnikolov3/book_expert/CODE_GUIDELINES_LLM.md

 # BASH Code Guidelines to LLMs

 - Declare variables before assignment to prevent undefined variable errors.
+- Use 'declare' outside functions and 'local' inside functions.
+- Ensure global variables have "GLOBAL" in the name.
 - Use explicit if/then/fi blocks for readability.
 - Ensure all if/fi blocks are closed correctly.
 - Use atomic file operations (mv, flock) to prevent race conditions in parallel processing.